[hfcm id="1"] [hfcm id="3"]

 We have traveled extensively and we always choose a local-based tour company to plan our trips, when possible.
 Experience Jordan is hands-down the best local company that we have ever encountered.
 They have a perfect balance of customer service, friendly and personable staff, amazing English-speaking guides (Jawad and Taz) and attention to detail.
 From the moment we landed at the airport right up to when we were dropped off again we felt welcomed and supported.
 We were always able to contact our Experience Jordan representative or our guides through WhatApps if we had questions or even just needed a restaurant recommendation.
 The trek from Dana to Petra was flawless.
 Everything from great food, to extra blankets due to the cold weather, to unending patience when we were a bit slow getting out of bed.
 The hotels in Petra, the camp at Wadi Rum and the resort at the Dead Sea were well selected and exceeded our expectations.

 If you are thinking of going to Jordan - GO.
 If you are a fun loving, adventurous person wondering what tour company to use - Experience Jordan.
 We couldn't recommend them more.

 Our wilderness camps provides a nice escape from everyday life, great views, and good service.
 Some people may refer to it as "glamping."

-Our local bedouin support sets up the campsite during the day, so everything is prepared when you arrive.
+Our local Bedouin support team sets up the campsite during the day, so everything is prepared when you arrive.
 Upon arrival, enjoy some time to sit down, relax and have some bedouin tea.
-Then when dinner is ready, our bedouin support will reveal the locally made feast.
+Then when dinner is ready, our Bedouin support will reveal the locally made feast.

 We provide private or 2-person tents depending on your preference.
-In the tents we provide foam mattresses and sheets.
+In the tents we provide foam mattresses, sheets, and blankets.
 So no sleeping bags are needed unless you want to bring your own.